 Remember that fantastic picture you drew when you were little?
 You were so proud of it.
 You just couldn’t wait to show it to your parents.

 Unfortunately, they misinterpreted your work.
 Your parents thought it was the prettiest hat they’d ever seen.
-It was a little frustrating to have to explain to them that your picture was actually of a snake that had just eaten an elephant!
+Was it to have to explain that your picture was of a snake that had just eaten an elephant?

 Don’t worry, though.
 Many great artists are misunderstood.
-And, believe us, when your parents heard your explanation about your picture, that picture likely became priceless.
+Believe us, when your parents heard your explanation, that picture likely became priceless.

 But what does it mean to be priceless?
-Everything has a price, right?
-If you go into a store, everything for sale has a price tag on it to let you know how much it costs.
+Everything has a value, right?
+Everything in a store has a tag, after all.
+That’s how you know how much it costs.

-Although many people might pay millions of dollars to own these works, they’re considered too valuable to be owned by a private individual and taken away from a museum where they are enjoyed by the public.
+People might pay millions of dollars to own these works.
+But they’re considered too valuable to be owned by a private individual.
+That would mean taking them away from a museum where they are enjoyed by the public.
 We call such works priceless.

 Many objects have value based upon what someone is willing to pay for them.
-Priceless items are priceless precisely because their owners are unwilling to part with them — for any amount of money.
+Items are priceless because their owners are unwilling to part with them.
+They wouldn’t sell them for any amount of money.

-That’s why the works of art that you create for your parents are priceless.
-Of course, depending upon how good of an artist you are, people might not be willing to pay much money for your “snake eating elephant” drawing.
+That’s why the works of art that you create for your parents are precious.
+Some people might not be willing to pay much money for your “snake eating elephant” drawing.
 But that’s not the point!

-The point is that the things you create are incredibly valuable to those who love you…and they usually wouldn’t part with them for any amount of money.
+The things you create are incredibly valuable to those who love you.
+They probably wouldn’t part with them for any amount of money.
 That makes your art priceless!

-Not all great works of art are priceless, though.
+Not all great works of art are so valuable, though.
 Many famous paintings have been sold for tremendous sums of money over the years.

-Since many major art transactions are private in nature, there may have been other paintings sold for even more money.
-One of the paintings in Paul Cézanne’s The Card Players series is rumored to have sold for over $250 million in early 2011.
+Many major art transactions are private.
+So there may have been other paintings sold for even more money.
+One of the paintings in Paul Cézanne’s The Card Players series is said to have sold for over $250 million in 2011.

-Many of the most valuable — and priceless — paintings housed in museums around the world were created by the “old masters.”
-The “old masters” were European painters of incredible skill who created their works prior to 1800.
-Paintings by these artists are also often called “old masters.”
+Many priceless paintings housed in museums around the world were created by the “old masters.”
+These were European painters of incredible skill who created their works prior to 1800.